Darius Rucker Live in Concert

 Watch and Listen: It Won't Be Like This for Long

 Keeping it upbeat as the party went on, Darius covered Steve Miller Band's "The Joker, as the audience continued to sing.
 Darius joked, making faces, pointing, and laughing.
 The crowd performed its own solos right on cue and sometimes with no cue at all from the man holding the microphone.
 He sang, "People call me Mau-rice," and the audience added a melodic, "Woo!
 Woo!" then continued through the next stanza unaccompanied.
 Now balcony-dwellers too were on their feet.
 A satisfied round of applause and loud cheers erupted at the end of the song.

 An updated version of Hold My Hand once again conveyed that, yes indeed, this was a live performance, not the recorded version straight from the Hootie & The Blowfish record.
 The crowd went a cappella, singing louder as Darius signaled them to raise the volume.
 This clearly delighted the band, who smiled at each other over their instruments.

 Carolina Grey Boys bassist, John Mason, led into the smooth, up-tempo No. 1 single, Come Back Song.
 The crowd, including a white-haired, elderly woman in a wheelchair and the little girl standing on her own chair further down the row, knew every word.

-Watch and Listen: The Come Back Song
+Listen: The Come Back Song

 Darius sang with heart and plenty of soul.